keng404/nextflow-to-icav2/README.md

 R-based helper scripts to generate XML files and modifications to NF scripts for ICAv2 compatiblity.
 This is meant to be a developer tool to help them develop Nextflow pipelines that will run successfully on ICA

+What these scripts do is parse configuration files and the main NF script of a pipeline and update the underlying processes with what's mentioned below.
+Additionally parameters mentioned in these configuration files that are not referenced in the main NF file are brought into the main NF script.
+As ICA does not allow you to use your own configuration files currently

-Nextflow workflows on ICAv2 are orchestrated by kubernetes require an XML file
+Nextflow workflows on ICA are orchestrated by kubernetes and require a parameters XML file
-- containing data inputs (i.e. files + folders) and other parameters for parameters to properly be passed from ICA to your Nextflow workflows
+- containing data inputs (i.e. files + folders) and other string-based options for all configurable parameters to properly be passed from ICA to your Nextflow workflows
 - processes will need to contain a reference to a container --- a Docker image that will run that specific process
 - processes will need a  ```pod annotation``` specified for ICA to know what instance type to run the process.
   - A table of instance types and the associated CPU + Memory specs can be found [here](https://illumina.gitbook.io/ica/project/p-flow/f-pipelines#compute-types)

 These scripts have been made to be compatible with [nf-core](https://github.com/nf-core) workflows

+The scripts mentioned below can be run in a docker image ```keng404/nfcore-to-ica:latest```

 **DSL2 compatibility is still in developement**